 The Tyee is funded in part by readers, who we call Tyee Builders.
-Builders pledge a monthly financial contribution to help us strengthen and grow.
+Builders pledge a monthly or one-time financial contribution to help us strengthen and grow.
+Contributions from Tyee Builders are the fastest-growing part of our budget, now making up about one third of our revenue.

 Think of it as a voluntary subscription -- with extra benefits for you as well as for The Tyee and our national conversation.